jpoul/pbd-template/README.md

 # Prompt-Based Development Template

+Inspired by [Harper Reed's LLM codegen workflow](https://harper.blog/2025/02/16/my-llm-codegen-workflow-atm)

 This template provides a foundation for projects that use AI prompts and Test-Driven Development (TDD) to build software systematically.
 It integrates Git workflows, testing frameworks, and documentation templates designed to optimize development when working with language models.

-Inspired by [Harper Reed's LLM codegen workflow](https://harper.blog/2025/02/16/my-llm-codegen-workflow-atm)
+The Prompt-Based Development workflow:

+1. Breaks down projects into clear, testable tasks with unique IDs
+2. Uses a TDD approach (write tests first, then implementation)
+3. Leverages AI prompts for consistent, step-by-step development
+4. Maintains traceability between code changes and task IDs

-## Quick Start
+## Repository Setup

 Run the setup script to configure your project: